-5 Maine Beach Towns to Visit Before the Summer Rush
+5 Maine Beach Towns That Feel Better Before Peak Season

-You know those Maine beach towns everyone raves about?
+You know those Maine beach towns everyone talks about all summer?

 Downtown Kennebunkport with welcome sign and red historic building.